Accumulation by dispossession: Financialization

 The wave of financialization that set in the 1980s is facilitated by governmental deregulation which has made the financial system one of the main centers of redistributive activity.
 Stock promotions, Ponzi schemes, structured asset destruction through inflation, asset stripping through mergers and acquisitions, dispossession of assets (raiding of pension funds and their decimation by stock and corporate collapses) by credit and stock manipulations, are, according to Harvey, central features of the post-1970s capitalist financial system.
-That aspect relies entirely on the fact that the quantity of money in circulation and therefore demand levels and price levels are controlled by the boards of directors of privately owned banks.

 Those boards of directors are also on boards of corporations and any number of other legal vehicles who are also profiting from asset price swings.
 At the heart of accumulation by dispossession is the private control of the quantity of money supply that can be manipulated for private gain, which includes creating unemployment or restive conditions in the population.
 This process is well documented in English history as far back as prior to the founding of the Bank of England and before that in the Netherlands.
 The process works well with or without a central bank and with or without gold backing.
 The details are also manipulated from time to time as needed to satisfy popular rage or apathy.

-Management and manipulation of crises

-By creating and manipulating crises, such as by suddenly raising interest rates, poorer nations can be forced into bankruptcy, and agreeing to such deals like that of the structural adjustment programs can yield more damages to those nations.
-Harvey reasoned that this is authorized by parties such as the U.S. Treasury, World Bank and the International Monetary Fund.

-State redistributions

-The neoliberal nation-state is one of the most important agents of redistributive policies.
-Even when privatization or commodification appear to be profitable to the lower class, in the long run it can affect the economy negatively.
-The state seeks redistributions through a variety of things, like changing the tax code to profit returns on investment rather than incomes and wages (of the lower classes).